MetaMask/SIPs/SIPS/sip-3.md

 ## History

 The transaction insight feature has been inspired by the need to improve user confidence in everyday web3 interactions.
-Allowing for various transaction insights inside of MetaMask will increase confidence, improve UX and ultimately drive the volume in transactions across our user base.
+Allowing for various transaction insights inside of MetaMask will increase confidence, improve UX and ultimately provide a safer and more informed experience for our users.

 ## Copyright